Estimating and interpreting secondary attack risk: Binomial considered harmful

-Cluster adjustment increased the coverage probabilities only slightly.
-With or without adjustment for clustering by household, a binomial model cannot produce reliable point or interval estimates of the household SAR.
+Cluster adjustment increases the coverage probabilities only slightly.
+With or without adjustment for clustering by household, a binomial model does not produce reliable point or interval estimates of the household SAR.

-The simulation results in Figure~\ref{fig:hvs} show that a binomial model can produce accurate point estimates of the household FAR.
-Figure~\ref{fig:ci_HAR} shows coverage probabilities of unadjusted and cluster-adjusted 95\% confidence intervals for the household FAR.
+Fig~\ref{fig:ci_FAR} shows coverage probabilities of unadjusted and cluster-adjusted 95\% confidence intervals for the household FAR.
 Coverage of the FAR is much higher than coverage of the SAR.
-However, the coverage probabilities for unadjusted confidence intervals are always below 95\%, and they decrease with increasing household size and SAR.
-Adjustment for clustering by household corrects this problem, producing coverage probabilities near 95\% for all household sizes.
-Thus, a binomial model can produce reliable point and interval estimates of the household FAR as long as clustering within households is taken into account.
+However, the coverage probabilities for unadjusted confidence intervals are always below 95\%, and they decrease with increasing household size or increasing SAR.
+Adjustment for clustering by household corrects this problem, producing coverage probabilities close to 95\% for all household sizes.
+Under these ideal conditions, a binomial model can produce reliable point and interval estimates of the household FAR as long as clustering within households is taken into account.
 This does not imply that FAR can be defined clearly or estimated accurately under more realistic conditions, and it does not imply that the FAR is an acceptable substitute for the SAR in practice.